XCTEQ/XCFit/README.md

 [![License](https://img.shields.io/cocoapods/l/XCFit.svg?style=flat)](http://cocoapods.org/pods/XCFit)
 [![Platform](https://img.shields.io/cocoapods/p/XCFit.svg?style=flat)](http://cocoapods.org/pods/XCFit)

-# XCFit : Xcode 8 + Swift 3
+# XCFit : Full Stack BDD in Xcode

 #### XCFit a.k.a ([XCUI](https://developer.apple.com/videos/play/wwdc2015/406/0), [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) and [Fitnesse](https://github.com/paulstringer/OCSlimProject) Integrations Tests) is a full stack Xcode BDD framework for [Swift](https://swift.org) iOS and macOS apps.
-XCFit allows us to write API, UI and Acceptance Tests with Swift in human readable language using tools like [Cucumber](https://cucumber.io/) and [Fitnesse](http://fitnesse.org/) in Xcode.
+XCFit allows us to write API level, UI and Acceptance Tests with Swift in human readable language using tools like [Cucumber](https://cucumber.io/) and [Fitnesse](http://fitnesse.org/) in Xcode.
 We can still use Apple's brand new UI Testing framework (XCUI) under the hood of Cucumberish.
 XCFit is fully automated solution for Cucumberish and Fitnesse.
 You can use 80(Fitnesse):20(Cucumberish) formula to automate Acceptance and UI Testing for better coverage and faster feedback.
-XCFit is available on [RubyGem](https://rubygems.org/gems/xcfit) and [CocoaPods](http://cocoadocs.org/docsets/XCFit).
+XCFit is available on [RubyGem](https://rubygems.org/gems/xcfit),  [CocoaPods](http://cocoadocs.org/docsets/XCFit) and Swift Package Manager.

 ### XCFit Features
 ***
-  -  You can now write Given When Then and Decision Table in Xcode !!
-YAY..
-Thanks to Cucumberish and OCSlimProject !
-And XCFit automated them !!
+  -  You can now write Given When Then (Gherkin) and Decision Table in Xcode.
+In Short, you can do BDD in Xcode for your iOS app.
   -  You can now write/Execute all your Acdeptance Tests and UI Tests using Apple's brand new programming language "Swift" in Xcode.
 Goodbye Appium, Calabash, Frank, KIF and Goodbye Ruby,Java, Python.
 It's pure Swift !!
-  -  XCFit provides Xcode Templates to create new Cucumberish and Fitnesse targets which reduce hectic Xcode configuration steps.
-It's all automated in XCFit
+  -  XCFit provides automated Xcode Target Templates for Cucumberish, Fitnesse and Page Object Pattern(XCUI) targets which reduce hectic Xcode configuration steps.
+It also arrange code in Xcode groups.
+All happens in one command
-  -  One command to set all fully automated Xcode template for Cucumberish and Fitnesse targets
-  - New Template to create Gherkin Feature file in Xcode
-  - Automated [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) Setup in one command
-  - Enhanced [OCSlimProject](https://github.com/paulstringer/OCSlimProject) templates and automated Fitnesse download process.
-  - XCFit target templates are independent of native Xcode Test targets.
-  - We can stiil use Apple's brand new XCUI Testing framework.
-Its native Xcode implementation, No Appium, Calabash etc etc
-  - Setup Cucumberish and Fitnesse in Xcode within few minutes !!
+  - XCFit will setup test frameworks within a minute and works for Xcode 8 and Xcode 7.

   ***